bwagley/arxiv-agent/README.md

 - `research_interests`: An English language sentence describing your research interests.
 - `queries`: A list of queries for the arXiv API, such as "LLMs" or "knowledge graphs".
 - `query_k`: The number of documents to retrieve from arXiv.
 - `categories`: A list of categories to limit arXiv search to.
 If empty will query all of arXiv.
+See [arxiv taxonomy](https://arxiv.org/category_taxonomy).
 - `inference_url`: The URL of your `text-generation-inference` server.
 - `model_type`: The type of model used (for prompt formatting).
 Current options are llama and mistral.